 By donating your used vehicle to The Salvation Army, you will help get a person off of the street and onto the road to recovery.
-The proceeds from your vehicle donation directly support our long-term transitional housing program, called Operation Bootstraps, where men are fighting and winning the battle against drug/alcohol addiction, homelessness and other crisis situations.
+The proceeds from your vehicle donation directly support our long-term supportive housing program where men, women and families are fighting and winning the battle against drug/alcohol addiction, homelessness and other crisis situations.

 Please review the following information from the I.R.S. regarding the new tax law that became effective Jan.
 1, 2005.